achintzeus1994/achintzeus1994.github.io/_pages/about.md

   - /about.html
 ---

-I am a fifth-year PhD candidate in Physics department.
+I graduated with PhD in Physics from Duke  University.
+For my PhD, I worked on three projects.
+In the first project, I  proposed a novel multimodal, identifiable variational autoencoder.
+In my second project, I created a mathematical model for olfactory memory.
+In my third project, I used variational autoencoder framework coupled with maximum mean discrepancy analysis to resolve an ongoing debate in neuroscience about difference in ultrasonic vocalization of hearing and deaf mice.
 I received my undergraduate degree in Physics and Electrical Engineering from BITS Pilani, India in 2017.
-My research is on using machine learning techniques to understand ultrasonic vocalizations in mice.
-In my spare time, I like to read about the history of science, play tennis, and go hiking.
+Currently, I am looking for jobs in academic positions in physics and applied math department.